Cycling74/min-api/doc/GuideToAudio.md

 ## Messages

 There are no required messages for either `vector_operator` or `sample_operator` classes.
-You may optionally define a "dspsetup" message which will be called when Max is compiling the signal chain.
+You may optionally define a 'dspsetup' message which will be called when Max is compiling the signal chain.

 ```c++
 message<> dspsetup { this, "dspsetup", MIN_FUNCTION {